JonVega/piTVstation/README.md

 1360
 ```

 Now when an episode reaches that mark, it will play `X` amount of commercials then resume playback.
-If you have the stopmarks set and later decide you're not feeling the commercials, go ahead and set `AMOUNT_COMMERCIALS` back to zero (`nano ~/piTVstation/scripts/piTVstation.sh`).
+If you have the stopmarks set and later decide you're not feeling the commercials, go ahead and set `amount_commercials`, see above, to zero.
 You can always come change it later.

 Once you have taken the time to add a bunch of stopmarks for your videos, just restart the Pi and a backup will automatically be created in the `backups` folder as a zip file.

-## Considerations down the line
+## Some Considerations Down The Line

-+ When videos are added, reflect changes immediately without rebooting
-+ SAMBA server on boot to add videos wirelessly, versus using SFTP to transfer files
 + Using a USB device to watch videos from instead of just a Micro SD card
 + Import videos using USB instead of WiFi
-+ Making a pre-configured image to make installation a breeze, or just making the setup process much faster and easier
-+ Have it play selected Holiday videos during a given timeframe (I'll call it *The Scheduler*)
++ Have it play selected Holiday videos during a given timeframe (I'll call this feature *The Scheduler*)
 + Change the currently playing video using a remote control or a button using GPIO
 + Is it possible to swap directories to simulate channels using just one Raspberry Pi?

-## Random tidbits
+## Random Tidbits

 + You could use a bunch of Pis running piTVstation to simulate channels.
 For example, one Pi could be *90's animation* and another could be *1950's TV*, then use a device like the ChannelPlus 3025 to map each Pi to a selected channel on your TV.
 + `vlc` is used because it supports hardware acceleration versus other video players that use software.
 Raspberry Pi 4 has hardware acceleration for H264 and H265 (HEVC).